Biden heads to Iowa looking for a rebound in key state

 In southeast Iowa, the state party’s Rural Caucus vice chairman says Biden’s footprint isn’t visible.
 “I know the names of the people who are supporting various other candidates,” Glenn Hurst said.
 “But in terms of people out there knocking on doors, who attend other campaign events, district events, I can’t name a member of the southeast Iowa Democrats who’s supporting Joe Biden.”

-And, fairly or not, Biden’s national staff has fueled skeptical assessments with pronouncements that he doesn’t have to win Iowa to win the nomination.
+Fairly or not, Biden’s national staff has fueled skeptical assessments with pronouncements that he doesn’t have to win Iowa to win the nomination.
 Iowa is overwhelmingly white; Biden’s national advantage leans heavily on non-white voters who help determine outcomes in Nevada, South Carolina and many March 3 Super Tuesday states.

 Yet all the handwringing misses key variables in Iowa, according to Vilsack and other Biden supporters.

 They contend that, public enthusiasm aside, Biden has the broadest range of support both demographically and geographically, especially in rural and small-town Iowa and among the growing minority population that, while small, could prove important with so many candidates dividing the overall caucus vote.
-And those Biden organizers that get so much criticism, the campaign says, spend their days not with local party officials, but with volunteers knocking on doors and making calls.
+Those Biden organizers that get so much criticism, the campaign says, spend their days not with local party officials, but with volunteers knocking on doors and making calls.
 Their focus: reliable caucus participants, plus disaffected Republicans and independents.

 “The media seems to have picked up this narrative that the Biden campaign is not doing well or not as well as it should,” said longtime party activist and Biden supporter Phyllis Hughes Ewing, daughter of a former Iowa governor and U.S. senator.
 “I’m on the phones with voters two nights a week for several hours at a pop.
 I’m a boot on the ground, and that’s not what I’m seeing.”